 Embarking on a camping trip in Botswana requires a good deal of planning and preparation.
 You will be going to remote areas, accessible only by four-wheel drive, where water, petrol or food may not be available.
 You may often be driving on rough terrain, and through heavy sand, in conditions very different from those you are used to.

 As a general rule, take all food requirements to last your stay.
 Take at least 20 litres of water per person, preferably more; for desert destinations, carry between 50 and 100 litres.
-Carry at least 100 litres of petrol in long-range tanks or in metal jerry tins.
-Take spare vehicle parts for breakdowns.
+Carry at least 100 litres of petrol in long-range tanks and/or in metal jerry cans.
+Take spare vehicle parts for breakdowns, including at least one spare wheel, and

 As campsites within game reserves and national parks are usually not fenced, it is important for campers to take necessary precautionary measures to ensure their safety, and to abide by the information provided by wildlife officers.